The-Animonculory/Anvil/README.md

 The list comes with [Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) fully set up and ready to use.
 This is easy to change and remove should you wish to.

-[Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as well with the only change made being to the screenshot format.
+[Rudy ENB for Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/4796) is included as well with the only changes made being to the screenshot format and turning off Ambient Occlusion.
 Again, this is easy to remove/change.
 If you wish to use this, please enable the `Anvil - Core ENB` profile.

 **NOTE**: Screenshots save to `Overwrite\Game Root`.